Mountain gorilla photography holiday, Uganda

 Day 9 – Gorilla day !!!!!!!

 By 7:45 A:M we’ll be at our starting point in Bwindi for our pre-briefing and at 8:30 we’ll start the trek.
 We’ll be in no rush to do the walk and it’s an enjoyable experience – not one to be feared.
-The advance trackers will already know where the gorillas are and will guide us to them.
-Words can’t do justice what an amazing wildlife encounter this is and we’ll be in the mood to suitably celebrate when we return to the lodge later.
+The advance trackers will already know where the gorillas are and will guide us to them …words can’t do justice what an amazing wildlife encounter this is.
+Late afternoon drive to Kisoro.

 This is a small but very lovely national park where we’ll do another couple of game drives and can expect to see zebras, impala and other wildlife.
 One of these game drives will be in the evening giving as the chance to spot an elusive leopard.